1. Game fundamentals¶

 The slowdown factor is then defined as

 When the slowdown factor is less than one, the actual movement speed of the player will be lower.
-The player’s position update in (4.3) uses but runs at the rate of Hz.
+The player’s position update described in Position update uses but runs at the rate of Hz.
 Indeed, the real velocity of the player is directly proportional to :

 For instance, a trick known as the “501 fps slowdown” was implemented in Half-Life 21 (see Half-Life 21 (2014) by quadrazid et al.) to permit opening and passing through doors in the Questionable Ethics chapter without stopping dead by the doors before they could be opened fully.
 The slowdown factor at 501 fps is , implying the real velocity is roughly half the intended player velocity.
 On pre-Steam versions of Half-Life and its expansions, the default frame rate is 72 fps (and some speedrunners believe it should not be exceeded), which would give a slowdown factor of .